Home ยป Recipes ยป Course ยป Weeknight Dinner

 Can I use other vegetables?

 Yes!
 You can certainly switch up the vegetables, you’ll just want to adjust the cooking time if necessary.
-I recommend using fresh vegetables – shredded carrots, cabbage, bok choy, spinach, mushrooms, zucchini, and baby corn are some other options you can try.
+I recommend using fresh vegetables – shredded carrots, cabbage, bok choy, spinach, mushrooms, and zucchini would all be delicious.

 Store stir fry noodles with vegetables in an airtight container in the refrigerator for 3-4 days.